 If the black stool occurs 24 to 72 hours after the surgery, internal bleeding should be suspected.
-The dog must be urgently taken to the vet.
+You must urgently take the dog to the vet.

 Blood clotting disorder

 This condition often occurs after taking rat poison.
-This is a potential fatal condition and it is necessary to ask for emergency veterinary assistance.
+This is a potentially fatal condition, and it is necessary to ask for emergency veterinary assistance.